Precision radiotherapy

 We know that living with cancer can be challenging.
 That’s why you’ll also be offered support through life-changing therapies, such as psychological support and wellbeing therapies.
 These are provided to all patients at no extra cost to you or your insurer, to help you manage the side effects of treatment and symptoms of cancer.

-What does MRIdian treatment involve?
+What does treatment on the MR Linac involve?

 Here is an outline of what to expect after your initial consultation and before, during and after your treatment.
 There are four stages to the process: your planning appointment, planning, treatment and follow-up.
 Before your first appointment, your care team will call you to explain any preparation instructions in advance of your appointments and to answer any questions.